-They’re flying south to the border regions of Texas and Mexico, where they’ll hibernate for the winter.
+The monachs are flying south to the border regions of Texas and Mexico, arriving at their roosting sites in November where they’ll hibernate for the winter.
+Imagine flying over 3,000 miles with the Sun as your guide, traveling about 50 miles a day.

 Monarchs normally produce four generations or life cycles in one calendar year, and they go through four stages during one generation.
 The four stages of the monarch butterfly life cycle are the egg, the larvae (caterpillar), the pupa (chrysalis), and the adult butterfly.
 The four generations are actually four different butterflies going through these four stages during one year until it is time to start over again with stage one and generation one.
 This year, there was a fifth in my garden.